quii/learn-go-with-tests/refactoring-checklist.md

 - Lean on source control.
 You shouldn't feel shy about trying out ideas.
 If you're happy, commit it; if not, revert.
 This should feel comfortable and easy and not a big deal.
 - The better you leverage your unit tests and source control, the easier to *practice* refactoring.
 Once you master this discipline, **your design skills increase quickly** because you have a reliable and effective feedback loop and safety net.
 - Too often in my career, I've heard developers complain about not having time to refactor; unfortunately, it is clear that it takes so much time for them because they don't do it with discipline - and they have not practised it enough.
-- Whilst typing is never the bottleneck, you should be able to use whatever editor/IDE you use to make refactoring safely and quickly.
+- Whilst typing is never the bottleneck, you should be able to use whatever editor/IDE you use to refactor safely and quickly.
 For instance, if your tool doesn't let you extract variables at a keystroke, you'll do it less because it's more labour-intensive and risky.

 ## Don't ask permission to refactor